 Personal injury claims can be made in all types of construction accidents.
 It is often vital, however, to get a lawyer to look at your claim to determine whether you can claim more than just workers' compensation.

 The type of construction accident that occurred is not important as to whether an injured worker can file a personal injury claim.
 At Breyer Law Offices, P.C., as Chandler construction accident lawyers we understand that accidents resulting in injuries on construction sites can involve trenches, defective scaffolding, falls from a variety of heights, collapsing floors and walls, electrocution, heavy equipment accidents, crane accidents, falling equipment, and numerous other dangerous occurrences.
 Construction sites offer a number of dangerous situations.
 Even if everything on a construction site runs smoothly, there is still no guarantee there will not be any on site injuries.

 Injuries often occur because a subcontractor gets careless and leaves the site in an unsafe condition.
 One of the ways to lessen the chance that someone will get hurt in the future at a construction site is to make sure that those people who caused the unsafe working conditions are held accountable.
 Without some element of consequence for negligent behavior, construction accidents will continue to happen due to negligence.

-By filing an injury claim in Chandler, The Husband & Wife Law Team not only help the people they represent, but also help other construction workers.
+By filing an injury claim in Chandler, The Husband and Wife Law Team not only help the people they represent, but also help other construction workers.
 When careless contractors or subcontractors on a site are held to account, this has a deterrent effect, and can help prevent future accidents, as it will make those in charge of a work site ensure that it is as safe as possible.
 As Chandler continues to grow, personal injury law firms like Breyer Law Offices, P.C. will continue to fight for the rights of construction workers injured in accidents, and in so doing will make construction sites safer in Maricopa County, and throughout Arizona.